 Pets can enhance a child’s life, teaching them important lessons about love, responsibility, and caring for an individual.
 But when it comes to children and pets, the safety of both parties is always a concern.
-With careful guidance and supervision, even small kids can have pets, but it’s important to put plenty of thought into choosing the right animal for toddlers.
+With careful guidance and supervision, even toddlers can have one, but it’s important to put plenty of thought into choosing the right pet for your children.
 If you’d like to add a pet to your home with young kids, the following pets could be a good choice.

 Fish are perhaps the best pet for toddlers and young kids.
 Kids can watch and feed their fish, and fish are relatively easy to care for.
 Because fish aren’t handled and played with like other pets, they can be perfect for young kids who are still learning how to interact with pets gently.